District Policy Washington County School District Logo

 3.1.1.
 A parent will be notified by automated phone or e-mail every time the parent’s student is absent without excuse.
 A parent is responsible to provide the school with a current phone number.
 Parents are encouraged to monitor their student’s attendance and are invited to call the attendance secretary at the school as often as necessary to improve the student’s attendance.

-3.3.2.
-Excuses the student for illness or for a family emergency (such as a family death), both of which may be excused via phone, in person or by note within a reasonable timeframe as determined by the individual school, but not to exceed one week after the absence.
+3.3.
+Valid excuse: Means that parents/guardians communicate to the school via phone, in person, or by note within a reasonable timeframe as determined by the individual school, but not to exceed one week after the absence any of the following conditions:

 3.5.
 Tardy: A tardy is defined as reporting to class after the bell to start class has sounded.